steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 date: 2020-09-22 20:00:00 +0200
 tags: iOS development
 image: /assets/img/2020/mac-idiom-forbidden-controls/mac-idiom-selector.png
-description: "The new Optimized for Mac idiom in Catalyst uses various AppKit controls under-the-hood to make apps look more at home on macOS.
+description: "The new Optimized for Mac Idiom in Catalyst uses various AppKit controls under-the-hood to make apps look more at home on macOS.
 It also disallows various controls, resulting in exceptions at runtime."
 ---

 <style type="text/css">